15 Ways How to Have Self-Control in a Relationship

 7. Work on your own self-esteem

-Perhaps the biggest sign of a lack of self-control in relationships is being unable to remain faithful to your partner.
+Perhaps the biggest sign of a lack of self-control in relationships is the inability to remain faithful to one’s partner.
 Often, this comes from a strong need for external validation.

 8. Try to focus on one thing at a time